openstack/openstack-manuals/doc/config-reference/source/block-storage/drivers/emc-vmax-driver.rst

 The Cinder driver supports both VMAX-2 and VMAX-3 series.

-For VMAX-2 series, EMC SMI-S Provider V4.6.2.8 and higher is required.
+For VMAX-2 series, minimum SMI-S version V4.6.2.29 is required.

-For OpenStack release Juno and later Openstack releases, minimum SMI-S version is V4.6.2.54.
+For VMAX-3 series, Solutions Enabler 8.1.2 is required.
+However, this version is compatible with VMAX-2 series also.

-For VMAX-3 series, supported SMI-S version is 8.1.0.3 and above.
-However, these versions are compatible with VMAX-2 series also.
+Note: For Mitaka, Solutions Enabler 8.2 and greater have not yet been qualified for VMAX-2 or VMAX-3 series.

 You can download SMI-S from the EMC's support web site (login is required).
 See the EMC SMI-S Provider release notes for installation instructions.